Dmitry-N-Medvedev/feather/docs/ARCHITECTURE.md

 }
 ```

-The AccountToken is encrypted with
+The `AccountToken` is encrypted with a secret key readable only by the token related part of the System.

+#### AccessToken

+An AccountToken is a [google macaroon](https://research.google/pubs/pub41892/).

 ### overall workflow